Rondane National Park: Geography

-In many parts of the park, there are spread-out holes (kettle holes) created by small remains of ice age glaciers, and peculiar small hills called "eskers" made by ground moraine released by melting glaciers.
+In many parts of the park, there are spread-out holes (kettle holes) created by small remains of ice age glaciers, and peculiar small hills called "eskers" made by ground moraine released from melting glaciers.

 History

 Prehistory

 The history of life in the area of the park begins at the end of the latest ice age.
 Large climate changes allowed reindeer to spread widely across Scandinavia, only to be forced back to a much smaller area — including the Rondane mountain area — only some hundreds of years later.
 Archaeologists have found that the forest quickly grew at high altitudes; birch trees found at 1030 m were 8500 years old.

-On the mountain plateaux, there is evidence that nomadic hunter-gatherers lived off reindeer.
-Large traps used to catch reindeer can be found at Gravhø and Bløyvangen and are also spread all throughout the park.
+On the mountain plateau, there is evidence that nomadic hunter-gatherers lived off reindeer.
+Large traps used to catch reindeer can be found at Gravhø and Bløyvangen and are also spread throughout the park.
 These are constructed from stone to make holes or large fenced-in areas into which reindeer could be tricked or led.

-In conjunction with these large traps, there are also small arched stone walls which are believed to have been used as hiding places for archers waiting for prey.
-Various dating methods have suggested that the earliest traps may be as old as 3500 years.
-Most of the findings, including remains of houses, date back to the years between 500 and 700 AD.
+Accompanying the substantial traps, smaller arched stone structures are presumed to have served as concealment for archers awaiting their targets.
+Dating techniques indicate that the oldest of these traps could be approximately 3500 years old.
+The majority of discoveries, encompassing residential ruins, are dated to the period spanning 500 to 700 AD.

 It is thus known with confidence that the large traps and accompanying walls were used from the 6th century until the onset of the Black Death in the 14th century.